edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ### Originating Party {#OP}
 An *originating party* (*OP*) controls the first *session border controller* (*SBC*) that processes a call, and therefore builds the passport that cites the evidence that authenticates and authorizes the call.

-It may be tempting to equate the OP with "the caller", and in some ways this perspective may reflect truth.
+It may be tempting to equate the OP with "the caller", and in some ways this perspective might reflect truth.
 However, this simple equivalence lacks nuance and doesn't always hold.
 In a VVP context, it is more accurate to say that the OP creates a SIP INVITE {{RFC3261}} with explicit, provable authorization from the party accountable for calls on the originating phone number.

 It may also be tempting to associate the OP with an organizational identity like "Company X".
 While this is not wrong, and is in fact used in high-level descriptions in this specification, in its most careful definition, the cryptographic identity of an OP is more narrow.
 It typically corresponds to a single service operated by an IT department within (or outsourced but operating at the behest of) Company X, rather than to Company X generically.
 This narrowness limits cybersecurity risk, because a single service operated by Company X needs far fewer privileges than the company as a whole.
 Failing to narrow identity appropriately creates vulnerabilities in some alternative approaches.
 The evidence securing VVP MUST therefore prove a valid relationship between the OP's narrow identity and the broader legal entities that stakeholders naturally conceive.

 The direct service provider of an OP is its *originating service provider* (*OSP*).
 For a given phone call, there may be complexity between the hardware that begins a call and the SBC of the OP -- and there may also be many layers, boundaries, and transitions between OSP and TSP.

 ### Accountable Party {#AP}
 For a given call, the *accountable party* (*AP*) is the organization or individual that has the right to use the originating phone number, according to the regulator of that number.
 When a TP asks, "Who's calling?", they have little interest in the technicalities of the OP, and it is almost always the AP that they want to identify.
-Thus, the AP is "the caller", as far as the regulator and the TP are concerned.
+The AP is accountable for the call, and thus "the caller", as far as the regulator and the TP are concerned.

-APs may operate their own SBCs and therefore be their own OPs.
-However, APs may also use a UCaaS provider that makes the AP-OP relationship indirect.
+APs can operate their own SBCs and therefore be their own OPs.
+However, APs can also use a UCaaS provider that makes the AP-OP relationship indirect.
 Going further, a business can hire a call center, and delegate to the call center the right to use its phone number.
 In such a case, the business is the AP, but the call center is the OP that makes calls on its behalf.
 None of these complexities alter the fact that, from the TP's perspective, the AP is "the caller".
 The TP chooses to answer or not, based on their desire to interact with the AP.
 If the TP's trust is abused, the regulator and the TP both want to hold the AP accountable.

 VVP requires an AP to prepare a dossier ({{<dossier}}) of evidence that documents a basis for imposing this accountability on them.
 Only the owner of a given dossier can prove they intend to initiate a VVP call that cites their dossier.
 Therefore, if a verifier confirms that a particular call properly matches its dossier, the verifier is justified in considering the owner of that dossier the AP for the call.
 Otherwise, someone is committing fraud.
 Accountability, and the basis for it, are both unambiguous.

 ### Verifier
 A *verifier* is a party that wants to know who's calling, and why, and that evaluates the answers to these questions by examining formal evidence.
 TPs, TSPs, OSPs, government regulators, law enforcement doing lawful intercept, auditors, and even APs or OPs can be verifiers.
 Each may need to see different views of the evidence about a particular phone call, and it may be impossible to comply with various regulations unless these views are kept distinct -- yet each wants similar and compatible assurance.

 In addition to checking the validity of cryptographic evidence, the verifier role in VVP MAY also consider how that evidence matches business rules and external conditions.
-For example, a verifier might begin its analysis by deciding whether Call Center Y has the right, in the abstract, to make calls on behalf of Organization X using a given phone number.
+For example, a verifier can begin its analysis by deciding whether Call Center Y has the right, in the abstract, to make calls on behalf of Organization X using a given phone number.
 However, VVP evidence allows a verifier to go further: it can also consider whether Y is allowed to exercise this right at the particular time of day when a call occurs, or in the jurisdiction of a particular TP, given the business purpose asserted in a particular call.

 ## Lifecycle
 VVP depends on three interrelated activities with evidence: